ctu-mrs/mrs_uav_trajectory_loader/README.md

 # Tutorial for trajectory_loader of MRS ROS system

 Launchfiles and config files are only examples how to use this package.
-It is recommended to copy launchfiles and config file into your own package and modify them there.
+It is recommended to copy them into your own package and modify them there.

 ## Commanding single client machines